agents-go

 h.InputFilter = agents.NestHandoffHistory(agents.NestHistoryOptions{})

-The transcript is serialized one JSON item per line, which round-trips through UnmarshalInputItem when flattened — Go uses this in place of Python’s looser text format for reliable nesting.
+The transcript is serialized one JSON item per line, which round-trips through UnmarshalInputItem when flattened — a line-delimited format nests reliably, where free text does not.

 triage.Instructions = agents.StaticInstructions(`You are a triage agent for a customer support system.